Post-study work visas

 You must show that you have £945 or more in your bank account for 90 days at the time of the application and you need a certificate of sponsorship reference number from a UK sponsor.

-Graduate Route 'Post-Study Work visa'
+Graduate Immigration Route 'Post-Study Work visa'

 If you are an international student who will graduate in the summer of 2021 or after, you will be eligible for the Graduate Immigration Route, a new 2 year post study graduate visa.
 If you are studying a PhD level course this visa will be for 3 years.

-You will normally be expected to undertake your course in the UK to be eligible for the Graduate route.
+You will normally be expected to undertake your course in the UK to be eligible for the Graduate Immigration Route (GIR).
 However, if you are required to either continue your current course or start a new course at the University of Portsmouth by distance or blended learning due to Covid-19, you will still be eligible to switch into the Graduate route if you have spent some time studying outside the UK.

 Further details and updates can be found on the UKVI website.